rkapl123/DBAddin/docs/README.md

 ### Other Settings

-Other settings possible in DBAddin.xll.config (or DBAddinCentral.config):
+Other settings possible in DBAddin.xll.config (or DBAddinCentral.config/DBaddinUser.config):

 ```xml
     <add key="CmdTimeout" value="30" />